 Campbell says that, above all, board members shouldn’t ignore an issue that residents bring up repeatedly.
 “Clearly, if it’s being brought up over and over again, even if it’s not one of your goals, you have to address it in some way.
 You could say, ‘We’ve heard your concerns, and it’s not something we plan to take action on this year.’
 If the issue was previously addressed by the board, you could refer the homeowner back to the documents that show how it was dealt with.”

 TIP: If a hot topic is coming up repeatedly, send out a quick communication to the community to help reduce the questioning.
 Residents can also be directed to their association manager for answers.

 “Everybody wants to be heard,” Campbell notes.
 “You can provide some parameters around that, but don’t take it personally, even if a resident gets very passionate about it.”

 Mistake: Using a personal or work email account for HOA business

 Board members often forget that their HOA is a legal entity, so they don’t think twice about discussing HOA business using their personal or work email account.
 However, this can be a liability because it opens up all your emails on that account to potential scrutiny in the event of legal action against the HOA.

 Solution: Creating dedicated email addresses for board members

-If your HOA has its own website domain, set up board member accounts on that.
+If your HOA has its own website domain, set up homeowners association board member accounts on that.
 Otherwise, use a free email resource.
 Set up your email address to include the HOA name and your board title, and only use this account for HOA-related correspondence.
 If someone contacts you on your work or personal email account to discuss HOA business, respond only by providing the appropriate HOA email address.

 Serving as a board member can be very rewarding, but it can also be challenging.
 Follow our simple tips and you’ll be better prepared to navigate around some of the more common pitfalls.
-And remember that your HOA management company can also share unique insights to help you successfully run your association.
+And remember that your association management company can also share unique insights to help you successfully run your association.